 A health care team certified in balance and vestibular (inner ear) dysfunction provides testing as appropriate to identify the cause of a balance problem.
-Because of advances in testing and research, the Long Beach Memorial vestibular team can accurately identify the cause of vestibular deficits and apply effective rehabilitation techniques to reduce dizziness and improve function.
+Because of advances in testing and research, the Long Beach Medical Center vestibular team can accurately identify the cause of vestibular deficits and apply effective rehabilitation techniques to reduce dizziness and improve function.

 A community balance exercise class for graduates of the program is offered to help maintain functional accomplishments.